Dashboard (computing): Tableau

 Tableau is another program that allows users to create dashboards.
-One of Tableau's biggest advantages is how much data it can hold.
-Tableau can hold an unlimited amount, whereas Excel has a capacity of 1,048,576 rows.
+Allegedly, One of Tableau's biggest advantages is how much data it can hold.
+Tableau can hold an unlimited amount, whereas an Excel spreadsheet has a capacity of 1,048,576 rows.
+However, it is possible to hold and analyze effectively billions of rows in Excel, using its Power Pivot feature.
 Tableau has the ability to make interactive dashboards by clicking into a specific point.
 For example, you can have data be displayed within a map.
 By clicking a specific state or city you can get a closer look at the data contained within that location.
 Filters and parameters can also be added.
 For example, if one were to analyze revenues across the United States you could set a parameter to only show salaries within a particular range.
 Once set, only states within this range will be highlighted.

 Excel

 Excel has many tools that help the user not only implement data but also visualize data.
 Excel has many built in functions that can help break down data and also separate data by scenarios.
 The user can easily download and add files to their Excel sheets to use for their data.
 Other tools Excel offers is the use of conditional formatting and basic pivot tables and charts.
 Excel allows the user to reference other cells which ultimately allows for complex computations to be made and conclusions to be drawn from data.